Agonum

 Agonum is a large genus of ground beetles in the subfamily Harpalinae, tribe Platynini.
 They are mid-sized to smallish beetles, typically with dark metallic hues – often reddish or bronze, but sometimes black, green etc.

 The genus is generally native to the Holarctic and the Mediterranean region; their southern limit in Central Asia and the Himalaya region is less well understood, and they seem to range outward a bit out of their core regions (e.g. into East Africa).

 They are wet-loving throughout their life cycle; for example, the genus is well represented in Ireland, where they are more plentiful than anywhere else in Europe.

-Subgenera and selected species

-While some subgenera are accepted by most authors (e.g. Europhilus, Olisares and of course Agonum), others are of disputed validity.
-Moreover, subgeneric separation has historically been mostly focussed on European and Japanese species.
-The following list does not incorporate the most recent reviews and must be considered very preliminary.